Successione alla Italiana: history and heritage of Silvio Berlusconi [PART ONE]

 The cracky facade

-When Marcello Dell’Utri, one of the founders of Forza Italia and a close associate of the entrepreneur Berlusconi, was sentenced to seven years in prison for conspiring to commit crimes related to the mafia, it further fueled the pursuit of Berlusconi by a myriads of questions, which ranged from those about his membership in Licio Gelli’s P2 Lodge to those about some of the funds on which he had built his fortune as an entrepreneur.
+When Marcello Dell’Utri, one of the founders of Forza Italia and a close associate of the entrepreneur Berlusconi, was sentenced to seven years in prison for conspiring to commit crimes related to the mafia, it further fuelled the pursuit of Berlusconi by a myriad of questions, which ranged from those about his membership in Licio Gelli’s P2 Lodge to those about some funds on which he had built his fortune as an entrepreneur.

-As Davide Mattiello, ex-presidente of the anti-mafia committee in the Italian parliament, told me:
+As Davide Mattiello, ex-president of the anti-mafia committee in the Italian parliament, told me:

 During the former senator’s trial in 2012, Berlusconi was called as a witness on suspicion that the Mafia had extorted some €40 million from him — via Dell’Utri — in exchange for protection.
 The magnate rejected this claim, maintaining that he had given the money to Dell’Utri because he simply wanted to “help a friend”.
 The friend, who had been heading Publitalia — the advertising arm of Berlusconi’s media conglomerate (Fininvest) — for more than 30 years.
 His job as a stable hand for mafioso Vittorio Mangano at Silvio Berlusconi’s villa in 1974 is one piece of proof of these links.
 However, the court found that he was employed to guard the then-rising financial titan and his family after a wave of businesspeople and their children were abducted.